Info for Patients of Unity Hospital

 Frequently asked questions

 A MESSAGE TO OUR PATIENTS

-Welcome to Unity Hospital, which is part of Unity Health System.
+Welcome to Unity Hospital, which is part of Rochester Regional Health.

 During your stay with us, we pledge to provide you with high quality medical care with respect and compassion, in a safe, comfortable environment.
 This patient information guide has been prepared to help you better understand what to expect during your hospital stay, and to provide information you will find useful while you are here.